am4958/MoodTracker/README.md

 # CreativeEmbeddedSystemsProj3

-Description: This is a program for a wireless mood tracker that takes in data from a keyboard connected to the esp32 and transmits that input via wifi to a laptop or other computer.
+Description: This is a program for a wireless mood tracker that takes in data from a keypad connected to the esp32 and transmits that input via wifi to a laptop or other computer.

 Video Link: